jon-bown/blog/_posts/2023-06-02-welcome-to-kdl.md

 Where did I get the idea for the name you ask?

-It all started when I went to a book signing at ODSC East with Dr. Jon Krohn, author of "Deep Learning Illustrated".
+It all started when I went to a book signing at ODSC West 2022 with Dr. Jon Krohn, author of "Deep Learning Illustrated".
 I was lucky enough to get one of FIVE physical copies that day and he signed it with the phrase 'Keep Deep Learning'.
 It stuck!

 ![Alt text]({{ site.baseurl }}/assets/images/krohn_sign.JPG)